-And now that the program merger details are out, Marriott is offering their Marriott Bonvoy Boundless Credit Card with a massive 100,000 point bonus (for a limited time).
+And now that the program merger details are out, Marriott is offering their Marriott Bonvoy Boundless Credit Card with a massive 75,000 point bonus (recently lowered from 100,000).

-(this is just one of a handful of cards offering 100,000 point bonuses!)
+(this was just one of a handful of cards offering 100,000 point bonuses!)

 Marriott Bonvoy Boundless Card – Promotion & Card Details